Skip to main content

 His lifelong lesson is to not give up.
 Everyone has a difficult time in their life – coast through it and keep pushing.
 Christophe is grateful for joining the military, even though he joined the military later in life.
 He believes he completed everything required of him from the military, which led to a great career.

-He will compete in alpine skiing, swimming, indoor rowing, and skeleton.
+He will compete in alpine skiing, swimming, indoor rowing, skeleton and wheelchair curling.

 IMG_1892HQ.jpgTrade: Physician Assistant (While Serving)